 Many banjo players learn songs and rolls from tablature, but never really learn what notes they are playing on the banjo.
-This series of articles is going to take you through this process.
+This series of articles is going to take you through this process starting with learning your 5-string banjo chord inversions up the neck of the banjo.

 Before we get started lets make sure we all know the notes of the strings of a 5-string banjo in G tuning.